On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Construction

 In addition, even if a serviceable failure occurs, the operator may choose not to recover the satellite if other components, those that OOS cannot renew, are obsolete and require replacement.
 Therefore, we further assume that each satellite has an operational lifespan, denoted by $\mtm{\mathrm{life}}$.
 For example, if OOS can only refuel a depleted satellite, other components (e.g., electronics, structure) remain unchanged.
 In such cases, repeatedly refueling the satellite beyond its structural or technological lifespan may be inadequate.
 Consequently, during the strategic phase, the operator may define $\mtm{\mathrm{life}}$ based on the OOS capabilities and spacecraft design.
 As a proxy for $\mtm{\mathrm{life}}$, we introduce the maximum number of OOS per satellite, $\nbr{\oos}$, as a tracking parameter.

+In this study, we consider the aspects most relevant to the customer, namely, service price and responsiveness.
+Specifically, we assume that the OOS provider has already deployed the infrastructure required to support the constellation under consideration, including orbital depots for fuel, replacement units, and other servicing resources, as well as multiple servicing spacecraft capable of approaching and restoring failed satellites.
+Under this assumption, the OOS system has sufficient capacity to respond to service requests with stable cost and performance.

+The OOS price is the amount the constellation operator pays to use the OOS.
+In this study, OOS is charged per servicing event at a fixed price of $p_{\oos}$.
+Correspondingly, the OOS provider receives revenue of $p_{\oos}$ per servicing event.
+To provide OOS, the provider must allocate resources to each servicing event, and we model the corresponding per-event cost as $\scost{\oos}$.
+As a result, the OOS provider's profit per servicing event is $\left(p_{\oos}-\scost{\oos}\right)$.

-The service lead time, defined as the duration between service request reception and service completion, is primarily composed of a series of maneuvers performed by the servicing spacecraft to approach the target satellite (rendezvous, proximity operations, docking), along with the time required to execute the servicing activity itself.
-The lead time depends on the current state of the OOS provision system.
-For example, if an available servicing spacecraft is spatially distant from the target satellite at the time of the service request, the lead time will be long.
-Since the time required for the available servicing spacecraft to maneuver to the target is inherently random, the lead time is modeled as a probabilistic variable.
+Service lead time is the representative measure of service responsiveness.
+It is defined as the duration between receipt of a service request and completion of the requested service, and it is the key performance parameter considered in this study.
+It consists primarily of the time required for the sequence of maneuvers by which a servicing spacecraft approaches the target satellite, including rendezvous, proximity operations, and docking, together with the time required to perform the servicing activity itself.
+The lead time depends on the current state of the OOS system.
+For example, if an available servicing spacecraft is far from the target satellite when the request is made, the resulting lead time is longer.
+Because the time required for a servicing spacecraft to reach the target is inherently uncertain, we model service lead time as a random variable.
+The modeling details are presented later in this section.

+Note that the cost ($\scost{\oos}$) and the responsiveness of OOS are closely related.
+Given the OOS technologies, service types, and target failure modes of the serviced spacecraft, the OOS provider's operational effort determines both service responsiveness and cost.
+For example, if the OOS provider allocates more resources, such as additional servicing spacecraft, depots, and propellant for faster orbital transfers, the servicing cost increases, but so does responsiveness.
+This relationship is modeled in a simplified manner in this study and is introduced later in Section \ref{section 4}.